Insiders Guide to the Best Day Trips from Beijing 🗺️ Where to Go in 2024

 If you’re brave enough to go out on the platform you will be rewarded with amazing aerial views of Shilin Gorge below.
 Beautiful mountains, valleys, forests and remote villages can all be seen from the platform.

-Made from steel, titanium and bullet proof glass, you really don’t need to worry about your safety, the bridge can hold a massive 150 tonnes!
+Made from steel, titanium and bulletproof glass, you don’t need to worry about your safety, the bridge can hold a massive 150 tonnes!

 To get up to the platform you have two options, you can get the cable car which costs 100 CNY or if you enjoy a bit of a hike then you can walk up to it.